ed-ij/rc_boat/README.md

 Codes in this repository are not yet finished entirely but to my knowledge do still work, hopefully will be finished very soon!

-The code needed in the final controller are:
+The code needed in the final controller are in the folder    main

-    jscode.c

-    serialtransmit.py

-The code needed in the final boat are:

-    serialrcv.py

-    gpiopwm.c

 All other codes provided in this repository are for testing parts, devellopment and debugging purposes only.